High-dimensional robust approximated M-estimators for mean regression with asymmetric data: Introduction

 Our theoretical contributions in this paper include the investigation of statistical properties for a class of PRAM estimators with only weak assumptions on both random errors and covariates.
-In particular, We first introduce sufficient conditions under which a PRAM estimator has local estimation consistency at the same rate as the minimax rate enjoyed by the LS-Lasso.
+In particular, we first provide upper bounds of the estimation errors and introduce sufficient conditions under which a PRAM estimator has local estimation consistency at the same rate as the minimax rate enjoyed by the LS-Lasso.
 We then show that the PRAM estimator actually equals the local oracle solution with the correct support if an appropriate non-convex penalty is used.
 Based on this oracle result we further establish the asymptotic normality of the PRAM estimators.
-As we will see, with the devise of diverging parameters in the loss functions, our theoretical result is applicable for a wide class of PRAM estimators which are robust to general irregular settings, when the dimensionality of data grows with the sample size at an almost exponential rate.
+By choosing the robustification parameter adaptively to sample size, dimension and moments, our theoretical results are applicable for a wide class of PRAM estimators that are robust to general irregular settings, when the dimensionality of data grows with the sample size at an almost exponential rate.

-Computationally, we also implement the PRAM estimator through a two-step optimization procedure and investigate the performance of six PRAM estimators generated from three types of loss function approximation (the Huber loss, Tukey's biweight loss and Cauchy loss) combined with two types of penalty functions (the Lasso and MCP penalties).
+Computationally, we implement the PRAM estimator through a two-step optimization procedure: obtain an initial PRAM estimator using the convex Huber loss function with the Lasso penalty in the first step, then optimize the program of the desired PRAM estimator using this initial in the second step.
+We also investigate the performance of six PRAM estimators generated from three types of loss function approximation (the Huber loss, Tukey's biweight loss and Cauchy loss) combined with two types of penalty functions (the Lasso and MCP penalties).
 While our numerical results demonstrate satisfactory finite sample performance of the PRAM estimators under general irregular settings, it suggests that in practice, when the data are heavy-tailed or contaminated, a well-behaved PRAM estimator can be chosen by considering a re-descending loss function approximation and a concave penalty, using the RA-Lasso as an initial.

+\paragraph{Related Works:} we end this section by highlighting a few things on how our work is different from some recent related work on mean estimation: